Including suggestions for use in hilly Sheffield

 The Halfords Crossfuse with similar capability to the basic Motus looks good value if you can negotiate the ‘extras’ like lights, mudguards and a rack fitted to most other models.

 Note that Halfords and Raleigh have teamed up to launch the Raleigh Felix and more Sheffield suited Felix plus , which may at least make it easy to get hold of, and of course you benefit from the Cycling UK and British cycling 10% member discount!

-Cube bikes such as the relaxed ‘sit up and beg’ style Town sport or the sportier/fast commute/touring Touring Hybrid and the funky urban tool Compact Sport Hybrid have always been an especially high value way into Bosch powered e-bike action, and my own served me well for 2000+ miles.
+Cube bikes have always been an especially high value way into Bosch powered e-bike action, and my own served me well for 2000+ miles.
 (Both links show the ‘Trapeze’ style frame – a sort of half-way house between the standard crossbar frame and the deep step through type – best of both worlds in my view – accessible for all sorts of shape and size riders but still a strong efficient frame.)
 Cube also make a ‘Cross’ model.
-I’m not sure how ‘offroad’ it is spec-wise beyond having knobbly tyres, but it does have suitable mudguards for those tyres, also lights and fittings for a rear rack, so will be a good Utility bike with light trail capability.
-The compact-sport-hybrid looks like a great one size fits all machine for general urban duties.
+I’m not sure how ‘offroad’ it is spec-wise beyond having knobbly tyres, but it does have suitable mudguards for those tyres, also lights and fittings for a rear rack, so will be a good Utility bike with light trail capability. – examples include:

 A Different Gear (Previously Recycle bikes) in Sheffield sell and service e-bikes, and their Cargo bike range may be a good fit for your needs.